sahara101/Movie-Roulette/README.md

 # First Use
 !important! - Your client devices and plex need to be in the same network.
+On the first start a cache file for plex will be created which will make the movies load faster.
 ## Plex Client Config

 Navigate to settings and set 'Advertise as player' to 'On'